Sure, you can fire up your grill this Memorial Day weekend. But before you do, let some of Dayton’s finest burgers inspire you.

 Coco’s Bistro, 250 Warren St., Dayton, 937-228-2626

 Why?
 Start with the creamy Boursin cheese, thick Applewood smoked bacon and sweet caramelized onions and go from there.
-The Bistro Burger is always on the menu, even when it’s not listed.
+The Bistro Burger is always on the lunch menu, but not available for dinner.

 Pine Club, 1926 Brown St., Dayton, 937-228-5371

 Why?
+The Pine Club may be famous for its steak.
+But its burger is also pretty legit.
 Beef and lamb are ground in-house before being cooked to perfection.

 Menu includes: Pine Club Hamburger Platter with onion rings or fries, $12.75; Pine Club Cheeseburger Platter with onion rings or fries, $12.95.